pirminrehm/ng12-oauth2-pkce-url-retain/README.md

 In `tryToLogin()` the `OAuthService` is used to check if the login is possible.
 If not, the code flow is initiated.
 In addition, the currently requested page is saved to localStorage via the `AuthGuard`.
-Also, the guard prevents the requested page from beeing loadet and redirects the user to the login page.
+Also, the guard prevents the requested page from loading and redirects the user to the login page.

 If, after the redirect or a reload, the login is possible, the localStorage is read for a previously stored URL.
-If there is one stored, the user is forwarded to it and thus the initally requested URL is loaded.
+If there is one stored, the user is forwarded to it and thus the initially requested URL is loaded.